 You can view papers and minutes of the Performance Review and Scrutiny Committee here.

 We have put together a glossary of the most commonly used terms; it should help explain some of our achievements.
 Some of the terms within the document are links that will take you to further information that may be useful.

 The Community Plan / Single Outcome Agreement 2013-23 sets out the 6 local outcomes that the Council and Community Planning Partnership are committed to achieving.

-Argyll and Bute Council's Planning and Performance Management Framework (PPMF) is fundamental to our approach for continuous improvement and service delivery.
+Argyll and Bute Council's Performance and Improvement Framework (PIF) is fundamental to our approach for continuous improvement and service delivery.
 This Framework along with our performance management information makes it easier to understand how those outcomes are being delivered.
-Working within the Planning and Performance Management Framework ensures that services are focused on continuous improvement and best value.
+Working within the Performance and Improvement Framework ensures that services are focused on continuous improvement and best value.